mgmeyers/obsidian-style-settings/README.md

 ## `variable-number`

 `variable-number` represents any numeric CSS value.
 The `id` of the setting will be used as the variable name. `variable-number` settings require a `default` attribute.
+Optionally, a `format` attribute can be set.
+This value will be appended to the number.
+Eg `format: px` will result in `42px`

 ```css
 /* @settings